 - Whether new passwords should be injected into services before and/or after a password change.

 - Who to notify of password changes and faults (i.e., app owners).

 Embedded passwords in scripts and applications:

-Privileged Access Manager can replaced static, plaintext passwords embedded in scripts and applications with a secure API, which fingerprints its caller before providing access to a current password value.
-Identity Express: Privileged Access Edition incorporates a request form for creating API accounts, used to sign into the web service to retrieve current password values and authenticated with both a on-time password (OTP) and IP subnet matching.
+Privileged Access Manager can replace static, plaintext passwords embedded in scripts and applications with a secure API, which fingerprints its caller before providing access to a current password value.
+Identity Express: Privileged Access Edition incorporates a request form for creating API accounts, used to sign into the web service to retrieve current password values and authenticated with both a one-time password (OTP) and IP subnet matching.

 Personal administrator accounts: